Cirrent/ZipKey-iOS-SDK/README.md

 So please do not forget to change DEBUG_CONFIGURATION_NAME & RELEASE_CONFIGURATION_NAME to those that are used in your project!

 ## CHANGELOG
+### 1.5.9
+- CIRRENT™ Wi-Fi Onboarding API was simplified;
+- bug fixes and improvements;
 ### 1.5.5
-#### Fixed
-- fixed a bug where MAI doesn't try to send data after token was updated;
-- fixed a bug where SDK doesn't build on XCode 13.
+- bug fixes and improvements;
 ### 1.5.3
 #### Changed
 - now to report step details you need to call `MobileAppIntelligence.enterStep(StepData)` method (you can create `StepData` object using `StepData.create()` method);